Non-CO2 substances cause half of current warming

 recover the cost of replacing an electric water heater on the overnight

 in electricity demand are not guaranteed to result in reduced emissions.
-Now that Australia has abolished the carbon tax, electricity
+With the abolition of the Australian carbon tax, electricity

-companies may find to cheaper to run coal-fired power stations continuously
+companies may find to cheaper to operate coal-fired power stations continuously

-(even if some the electricity is wasted) than operate the more expensive
+(even if some the electricity is wasted) than run more expensive

 ‘peaking’ gas plants.
 Purchasing ‘green

-electricity’ is an alternative way to reduce your personal contribution to
+electricity’ is one way to reduce personal contributions to

-global warming and indicates to electricity companies that you consider global
+global warming and indicates to electricity companies that global

-The estimates for wood heating in the table are based on emissions measurements in Launceston, where considerable sums were spent on wood heater education.
+The estimate of CO emissions from burning hardwood is probably also an under-estimate, because it is based on measurements in Launceston , where considerable effort was spent on wood heater education.
 The volunteers in the study were keen to operate their heaters carefully; many refuelled their heaters in the middle of the night, rather than allowing them to smoulder overnight.
 PM2.5 emissions averaged 9.4 grams per kg firewood.
 PM2.5 are too small to be seen by the naked eye (except by the way they scatter light), and emissions of 7 g/kg are described as ‘faint smoke’, so this level of smoke would not be considered excessive.
-Nonetheless, 15% of carbon was emitted as CO, rather than CO2, suggesting that the heaters were used mainly on low burn, conditions conducive to CH4 production.
+Measurements showed that 15% of carbon was emitted as CO, rather than CO2, suggesting that the heaters were used mainly on low burn, i.e. conditions conducive to CH4 production.

 In other cities, much less has been spent on wood heater education than Launceston.
-Heaters are often operated carelessly, resulting in much higher levels of pollutants such as CO, even the tragic deaths of an elderly couple from carbon monoxide poisoning from a poorly-maintained wood heater.
+Heaters are often operated carelessly, resulting in much higher levels of pollutants, e.g. the tragic deaths of an elderly couple from carbon monoxide poisoning from a poorly-maintained wood heater.

-Evaluations of wood heating often ignore the lack of thermostatic control.
-A typical wood heater in Sydney burns about 2 tonnes of wood, which generates about 50% more heat than needed to centrally heat the entire house.
-Replacing it with an efficient reverse cycle air-conditioner reduces running costs compare to buying firewood, reduce global warming over the next 20 years from home heating by 95% and saves thousands of dollars per year in health costs – a win-win-win situation!
+A major problem with wood heating is the lack of thermostatic control.
+A typical wood heater in Sydney burns about 2 tonnes of wood and generates more heat in a single room than needed to centrally heat an entire house.
+An efficient reverse cycle air-conditioner has lower running costs than buying firewood, will cause a lot less global warming over the next 20 years (zero for green electricity users) and saves thousands of dollars per year in health costs – a win-win-win situation!

 Some people argue that if firewood is left in the forest it will eventually decompose and produce similar emissions to burning it.
 This however, can take much longer than the critical 20 year period.
 Soil scientist Glen Ayers stated that “Forest debris left in the woods will produce very minor amounts of methane, if any,unless it is squashed into a swamp or buried in a stump dump.”
 Another important concerns is that a considerable proportion of firewood is not from sustainable sources (e.g. 80–90% of Canberra’s firewood is said to be sourced from dead standing paddock trees up to 400 km away) and that firewood extraction is threatening biodiversity and depriving native species,including threatened wildlife, of hollow logs for homes.
 Far from being sustainable, firewood supplies in the Riverina are said to be running out.
 People have burned old railway sleepers (hardwood can survive for decades without rotting) and experienced health problems.

-Although bushfires produce some CH4 (about 5 to 7 g per kg fuel) and CO (about 100 g)per kg fuel), suggesting that emissions cause less than half the global warming of burning the wood in the average domestic wood heater.
-If sustainable extraction of wood is needed to help reduce bushfire risk, there are many other competing uses (e.g. wood products, co-firing in power stations) that act as carbon stores or help avoid fossil fuel use without the substantial CH4 and CO generated in enclosed wood heaters that is damaging our climate.
+Although bushfires produce some CH4 (about 5 to 7 g per kg fuel) and CO (about 100 g)per kg fuel), this is only a tingy fraction of the global warming of burning the wood in the average domestic wood heater.
+If sustainable extraction of wood is needed to help reduce bushfire risk, there are many other competing uses (e.g. wood products, co-firing in power stations) that act as carbon stores or help avoid fossil fuel use without the substantial climate-damaging CH4 and CO and BC emite by burning wood in an enclosed wood heaters.

 The information provided here will help people achieve the greatest benefits relative to their own personal effort and cost.
 Wood heater users can achieve the largest climate benefits by replacing wood heaters with an efficient heat pump.
 Others might try to persuading a friend or acquaintance to do so.
 The benefits from avoided CH4 and CO2 emissions are believed to be additional to the benefits of reduced BC emissions that led to the UNEP/WMO recommendation to phase out log-burning wood heaters in developed countries to reduce climate change and improve health.